Strophox/tetro-tui/README.md

 > The application will not store anything by default and 'Keep save file' needs to be opted in:
 > </summary>
 >
-> The exact location of the config file is shown in the *Advanced Settings* menu and is based on `dirs::config_dir()` (usually `C:/User/yourname/AppData/Roaming/.tetro-tui_v1.0_savefile.json` or `/home/yourname/.config/.tetro-tui_v1.0_savefile.json`).
+> The exact location of the config file is shown in the *Advanced Settings* menu and is based on `dirs::config_dir()`:
+> - Usually `/home/yourname/.config/.tetro-tui_v1.0_savefile.json`
+> - or `C:/User/yourname/AppData/Roaming/.tetro-tui_v1.0_savefile.json`
 >
-> Savefile grows mostly with number/length of replays saved.
+> Savefile grows primarly due to number/length of saved replays.
+> As a rule of thumb, 1min of gameplay with fast inputs adds ≲ 1 kB.
 > If you end up with a lot of play time but can't/don't want to spare the kB / MB, you can:
 > - Delete some entries (// just their replay data) in *Scores and Replays* using `[Del]` (// `[Alt+Del]`).
 > - Configure which categories of data get stored in the first place on program exit (see *Advanced Settings*).
-> - As a rule of thumb, 1min of gameplay with fast inputs adds ≲ 1 kB.
 >
 > </details>

-### *Experienced players:* How does it compare to familiar / industry-standard stacker games?
+### *Experienced players:* How does it compare to / deviate from common stacker games?

 > <details>
 > <summary>
-> The customizability of Tetro TUI is put to good use and besides the 'Default' settings profile, other templates are provided to simulate e.g. guideline gameplay*/keybinds*/graphics (*Handling limitations may apply to your terminal):
+> We put to practical use our customizability and provide many *settings slots* (profiles/templates), e.g. to simulate guideline gameplay*/keybinds*/graphics (*Handling limitations may apply to your terminal):
 > </summary>
 >
-> The "Default"-settings however – though they should remain very familiar – do take liberties in 'shifting some mechanics closer to the platonic ideal' of the game.
-This is obviously an informal distinction but in practice just means:
+> Note that the 'Default' settings slots – though they should remain very familiar – do take liberties in 'shifting mechanics closer to the platonic ideal' of a tetromino stacker game.
+This is obviously not an objective statement, in practice it just means:
 >
-> **Graphics:**
-> - Chosen default palette is more pastel with **uniform perceptual brightness**.
->
 > **Keybinds:**
-> - Default controls set to **WASD + Arrow keys** (also preferred due to common [terminal limitations](#why-do-some-gameplay-settings-dasarretc-or-registering-shift-as-keypress-not-work-for-me)).
+> - Default controls set to **WASD + Arrow keys** (also preferred due to common [terminal limitations](#why-do-some-gameplay-dasarrsdf-settings-or-some-keybinds-like-ctrlshiftalt-not-work-for-me)).
 > - Dedicated keys possible for **Rotate 180°**, **Teleport Down** ('Sonic Drop'), even Teleport Left/Right.
 >
 > **Gameplay:**